 X-Men Film Series

 - This trope is played with all over the place.
-Codenames are something of a plot point; it's shown that the concept of a "true name" began with Xavier's eponymous "first class".
+Codenames are something of a plot point; it's shown that the concept of a "true name" began with Xavier's eponymous "first class."
 However, it's originally used in playful jest and doesn't become serious until Magneto insists upon being called by that name at the very end of the film.
-In later movies, mutants seem to adopt codenames as their "true names" as evidenced when "Marie" changes her name to Rogue or when Magneto asks "John" what his real name is and he starts calling himself Pyro.
-Other than that, the codenames are used as Mythology Gags or Futureshadowing, and occasionally to differentiate between a person's "regular" self and his/her superhero/supervillain persona.
+In later movies, a few mutants seem to adopt codenames as their "true names" as evidenced when Marie changes her name to Rogue or when Magneto asks John what his real name is and he starts calling himself Pyro.
+Other than that, the codenames are generally used as Mythology Gags or Futureshadowing, and occasionally to differentiate between a person's "regular" self and his/her superhero/supervillain persona.

 - The Blob never gets called by that name.
 The best we get is a Lampshade Hanging where he mistakes Logan's "bub" for that name, and sees it as an insult.

-- The name "Gambit" is used a few times, though it's stated to be a prison nickname he was given by Stryker's guards.
+- The name "Gambit" is used a few times, although it's stated to be a prison nickname he was given by Stryker's guards.

 - Darwin from First Class is actually a nickname which happens to fit his powers, and his real name (Armando) is never referenced.

-- It gets a bit tricky with Angel (the First Class member as opposed to the one mentioned above); in the comics, her real name and code name are both Angel, but she takes the codename "Tempest" when she loses her powers and gains Powered Armor.
+- It gets a bit tricky with Angel Salvadore (not to be confused with Warren Worthington III's Angel); in the comics, her real name and code name are both Angel, but she takes the codename "Tempest" when she loses her powers and gains Powered Armor.
 In the movie, though, she explicitly states that Angel is a stage name.